jakeee51/MainEdge/README.md

-# Human-Resources-Features-Project
+# Database-Manager

-This application will allow you to submit an employee database file and manage it.
-However the formatting for your employee database has a set criteria.
-And file must also be in a .csv format.
-Has preset buttons a human resources employee would have to execute.
+An application that will allow a user to customize and manage virtually any database.
+Allowing them to set a filter for a certain format, upholding data quality and creating an ease of access for finding information within the data through pattern searches.
+Add & remove fields, edit field names or positions in your data.
+Set certain value types for certain fields so that when someone is inserting a new record, the data keeps its integrity.
+It will also be able to read in whatever data you upload, identify the patterns and types of data and automatically adjust to its fields.
+(For example if a field header is has "ID" in it and majority in that field have a certain amount of digits, the 'add record' function will recognize and say "Hey, you can only put this amount of digits in for ID!")